 Inverse relationships worksheets cover a pre-algebra skill meant to help students understand the relationship between multiplication and division and the relationship between addition and subtraction.

 Missing numbers in equations worksheets in three types: blanks for unknowns, symbols for unknowns and variables for unknowns.

 Algebraic expressions worksheets including translating algebraic phrases, simplifying algebraic expressions and evaluating algebraic expressions.

 Linear equations worksheets including simplifying, graphing, evaluating and solving systems of linear equations.

-Here is a great handout on translating English phrases into algebraic expressions.
+Here is a recommended handout on translating English phrases into algebraic expressions.
 Please note that this is an external document found on Michael Bowen's Ventura College Start Page.

 You may have been intrigued by our comment above about solving linear equations with jelly beans.
 Here is how you might accomplish that.
 Ideally, you will want some opaque bags with no mass, but since that isn't quite possible (the no mass part), there is a bit of a condition here that will actually help students understand equations better.
 Any bags that you use have to be balanced on the other side of the equation with empty ones.